DarraghColeman/Eire-Dubh-Milestone-1-/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 The site was deployed to GitHub pages.

-The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://darraghcoleman.github.io/Eire-Dubh-Milestone-1-/places.html

 ## Credits: